TejasSingh022/UserManager/README.md

 ### Run the Application

-- You can run the Spring Boot application by executing the main class (e.g., `App.java`) directly from your IDE.
+- You can run the Spring Boot application by executing App.java directly from your IDE.
 - Alternatively, you can run the application using Maven with:
   ```bash
   mvn spring-boot:run